Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Discussion

-What is more, our new diffractive formula can be also used to describe the diffraction of a scalar wave, e.g. an ultralight scalar field with long wavelength.
+In addition, our exact diffraction formula can be tested by not only lensed GW, but also lensed EM wave observation.
+For example, it can be also tested by lensed fast radio burst \cite{2020MNRAS.497.4956J}.
+If a fast radio burst source, gamma ray burst or a star (light source) eclipsed or lensed by a supermassive black hole could become an important probe to test our exact diffraction formula.
+Although it could be dominant by geometrical optics for lensed light, there could not exist significant difference between exact and approximate diffraction formulas under high frequency limit \cite{Dolan:2017zgu}.
+More investigations need to be done in related fields.
+What is more, our exact diffraction formula can be also used to describe the diffraction of a scalar wave, e.g. an ultralight scalar field with long wavelength.
 For scalar wave, it is accurate to describe such lensed wave system with this formula.